mnaratama/NewsApp-Viper/README.md

 # Features

-* **DailyFeed iOS App**: Stay informed with the DailyFeed app, available for iOS 13 and above.
+* **NewsApp iOS App**: Stay informed with the NewsApp app, available for iOS 13 and above.

 * **News Sources**: Explore a wide range of news sources conveniently within the app.